Protect and Control frequently asked questions (FAQs)

 • Anyone in the organization who has the link can access the document, even if they aren’t a named collaborator

-• Access level depends on the link’s permission setting, such as view or edit
+• Access level depends on the link’s access level setting, such as view or edit

 Learn how to manage shared links in the Dash Protect and Control dashboard.